-1 "All HSC organisations are expected to meet extant DoH 2 requirements, as set out in the relevant circulars, 3 such as those on complaints, Early Alerts and Lookback 4 Trusts are also expected to adhere to 5 HSCB/SPPG guidance on the management of SAIs.
+1 "All HSC organisations are expected to meet extant DoH 2 requirements, as set out in the relevant circulars, 3 such as those on complaints, Early Alerts and Lookback 4 Reviews.
+Trusts are also expected to adhere to 5 HSCB/SPPG guidance on the management of SAIs.
 12:25 6 Individual Trusts have flexibility in establishing 7 internal structures within certain parameters to manage 8 Clinical Governance issues.
 They are also responsible 9 for managing individual clinician performance issues.
 10 The PHA does not have an oversight role in this regard.
-11 Although senior PHA staff have participated in the HSCB 12 and DoH groups established to oversee the process from 13 2020 onwards, PHA had no regular engagement with the 14 Trust between January 2017 and the issuing of the Early 15 Alert."
-12:26 16 and received assurances from the Trust that the issue had been resolved (primarily by the introduction of an e-triage system).
-The SAI system relies upon trust in communication between HSCB/PHA and Trusts.
-It is not resourced to test the veracity of Trust assurances."

-"It follows that the PHA does not have a final view on this question but the following issues appear relevant"

-"The SAI process, although not designed to identify or manage failings in individual clinical practice, did, on this occasion, flag a problem in 2016 within Urology and, when asked, the Trust stated that this was in relation to one clinician.
+12:25 11 Although senior PHA staff have participated in the HSCB 12 and DoH groups established to oversee the process from 13 2020 onwards, PHA had no regular engagement with the 14 Trust between January 2017 and the issuing of the Early 15 Al ert."
+12:26 16 17 Paragraph 276: 18 19 "It follows that the PHA does not have a final view on 20 this question but the following issues appear 12:26 21 rel evant. " 22 23 Paragraph 277: 24 25 "The SAI process, although not designed to identify or 12:26 26 manage failings in individual clinical practice, did, 27 on this occasion, flag a problem in 2016 within Urology 28 and, when asked, the Trust stated that this was in 29 relation to one clinician.
 The HSCB/PHA process sought

-"The PHA is now aware that the Trust had been trying to address issues in Mr. O'Brien's practice from 2016.
-12:26 The MHPS process was prolonged and, unfortunately, did not resolve the situation.
-It is noted that the majority of the issues identified appear to relate not to the clinician's technical competence as a surgeon, but instead to appropriate and timely triage of 12:27 referrals, ordering of diagnostic tests, action on results and MDT teamwork.
-It appears possible that governance systems are more focused on failings in clinician's technical competence and are less capable of managing poor practice in areas of 'patient 12:27 administration'.
-The latter are equally capable of causing patient harm and need to be given equal weight."
+1 and received assurances from the Trust that the issue 2 had been resolved (primarily by the introduction of an 3 e-triage system).
+The SAI system relies upon trust in 4 communication between HSCB/PHA and Trusts.
+It is not 5 resourced to test the veracity of Trust assurances."
+12:2 6 7 Paragraph 278: 8 9 "The PHA is now aware that the Trust had been trying to 10 address issues in Mr. O'Brien's practice from 2016.
+12:2 11 The MHPS process was prolonged and, unfortunately, did 12 not resolve the situation.
+It is noted that the 13 majority of the issues identified appear to relate not 14 to the clinician's technical competence as a surgeon, 15 but instead to appropriate and timely triage of 12:2 16 referrals, ordering of diagnostic tests, action on 17 results and MDT teamwork.
+It appears possible that 18 governance systems are more focused on failings in 19 clinician's technical competence and are less capable 20 of managing poor practice in areas of 'patient 12:2 21 administration'.
+The latter are equally capable of 22 causing patient harm and need to be given equal 23 wei ght. " 24 25 Paragraph 279: 12:2 26 27 "There needs to be a systematic approach within Trusts